Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 The UserData value must always be Base64 encoded.

-### Example 4: Creating a New VM in RG1 with an existing subnet in RG2
+### Example 5: Creating a new VM with an existing subnet in another resource group
 ```
 $UserName = "User"
 $Password = ConvertTo-SecureString "############" -AsPlainText -Force